 - Network diameter, radius and clustering coefficient, as well as the characteristic path length.

 - Charts for topological coefficients, betweenness, and closeness.

 - Distributions of degrees, neighborhood connectiveness, average clustering coefficients, shortest path lengths, number of shared neighbors and stress centrality.

 17.1.
 Network Analysis¶

-When results are calculated, they will appear in the Results Panel.
+When results are ready, they will appear in the Results Panel.

-The results have multiple tabs.
-Details on the network parameters can be found here.
+The results have multiple tabs, accessible via the buttons on the bottom of the panel.
+Details on the network metrics can be found here.

 - Node Degree Distribution